 The best way to set this up is to first add a table with your Orders data, which will then provide data to your form.

 Then, add a form component to your space, with "Update Orders record" as its function.
-Go to the "Fields" and add all the form fields you want the user to see and update.
-Edit each field, specifying that the value comes from that same field in the Orders table.
+Go to the "Fields" section and add all the form fields you want the user to see and update.
+Click on each field, specifying that the value comes from that same field in the Orders table.
+Ie, for “Quantity”, choose to get the value from a component, then select the Orders table -> Selected Row -> Data -> Quantity.

 Then save and publish your space.
 You'll see that clicking on a row in the Orders table will prefill those values in the Update Order form (these two components are now "bound" together).